remarkjs/remark-inline-links/readme.md

 ### `remark().use(inlineLinks[, options])`

-Transform references and definitions into normal links and images.
+Plugin to transform references and definitions into normal links and images.

-##### Options
+##### `options`

 ###### `options.commonmark`

-`boolean`, default: `false` — Turn on to use CommonMark handling of duplicate
-definitions: use the first definition, ignore duplicate definitions.
+Handle definitions as commonmark (`boolean`, default: `false`).
 The default behaviour is to prefer the last found duplicate definition.
+Turn on to use CommonMark handling of duplicate definitions: use the first definition, ignore duplicate definitions.

 ## Related